Why UX Design Still Needs White Space

 White space is a critical concept in graphic design where white “empty” spaces around things and between things are essential to good design.
-In the increasingly complex Internet of Things space, designing experiences with “Digital white space” brings much needed focus to user needs.
-In this article we explore how the concept of white space functions across design disciplines and how it addresses some of the major issues in IoT user experience design.
+In the increasingly complex digital and digital-physical space, designing experiences with digital white space brings much-needed focus to user needs.

-White space between elements on a page provide contrast to content.
+White space between elements on a page provides a contrast to content.
 It gives things space to “breathe” and allows the focus of the page to be clear.
 Even the spaces within and between letters in typography are integral to the legibility of a typeface.

-The Google homepage is an excellent example of the functionality whitespace can offer.
+The Google homepage is an excellent example of the functionality white space can offer in interaction design.
 The user comes to Google to search for something.
 The white space on the page draws all attention to the center where the search bar sits, cursor gently blinking at the ready.
-The lack of distraction on the page only highlights utility.
+The lack of distraction on the page only highlights the utility.
+It is because of the white space that we know intuitively what to do next.
 Considering this “negative space” in any type of design is fundamental to communicating how to interact with a product.

 Kenya Hara writes about the concept of white space in his book Designing Design.
 He explains that the Japanese character for empty contains the character for white.
-The two concepts tie together, “empty” and “white”.
-However, empty space is not considered a waste but rather an expression of potential.
-Like how an empty bowl informs you of its function; the emptiness of the bowl shows you that it can hold things.
-Hara’s process and way of thinking reveal the great complexity behind designing something simple.
+The two concepts of “empty” and “white” are tied together.
+Empty space is not considered a waste but rather an expression of potential.
+Like how an empty bowl informs you of its function; to hold things.
+Hara’s process and way of thinking reveal the great complexity in thought that can go into designing something simple.

 This concept extends to product design.
-Naoto Fukasawa describes his philosophy of design as +0 (plus minus zero).
-To him this means that everything unnecessary must be removed, and only what is essential remains.
-What results is often a beautifully functional and minimalist product.
+Naoto Fukasawa describes his philosophy of design as Plus Minus Zero.
+This means everything unnecessary must be removed, and only what is essential should remain.
+What results is often a beautiful, functional and minimalist product.

-The Muji rice cooker is one of Fukasawa’s recent designs.
+The Muji rice cooker is one of Fukasawa’s designs.
 Every detail has been carefully pared down to the absolute minimum.
-Consider how a user might rest their rice spoon atop the rice cooker.
-The only design cue for the spoon rest is a slight raise opposite the button for opening the lid.
+He considers how a person might rest their rice spoon on top of the rice cooker to avoid dirtying the countertop.
+The only design cue for the spoon rest is a slightly raised ledge opposite the button for opening the lid.
 Yet this is all that is needed to convey functionality.
 When you are holding a rice covered spoon you search for a place to rest it.
-You have just closed your rice cooker and there is a perfect ledge on top.
+You have just closed your rice cooker and there is a perfect ledge on top to hold the spoon.
 You might put your spoon there and never give it a second thought.

 “People shouldn’t really have to think about an object when they are using it.
 Not having to think about it makes the relationship between a person and an object run more smoothly.”

 This is an example of design fading into the background.
 It only enters your consciousness when you need it; it is useful and unobtrusive.
-The design itself becomes less important.
-Priority shifts to the user and their intent.
+The object itself becomes less important.
+Priority shifts to the person using it and their intent.
 When you use a well-designed product you hardly think about the product at all.
 It fits into your life effortlessly.
 The product becomes invisible and only the experience remains.
+Fukasawa was designing the interaction not just the object.

-Most IoT products are designed within a technology bubble.
-The people who have the opportunity to design and build IoT user experiences are already in connected and technologically advanced environments (think: Silicon valley).
-People tend to make products that fit the context of their daily lives.
-As a result, interaction with IoT is often driven by advances in technical capabilities rather than common user needs.
+Most internet of things products have been designed inside the tech-bubble.
+The people who design and build IoT experiences are usually already imbedded in a technologically advanced environment (think: Silicon Valley, or any major city).
+People tend to make products that fit the context of their daily lives because they are experts in their own lives.
+As a result, interaction with IoT is heavily influenced by advances in technical capabilities rather than common user needs and real problems.

 Product companies are adding chips to their products with the intention of giving the user more options and features, often via an app.
 The Davek Alert Umbrella, for example, uses “Loss Alert Technology” to ensure you “never leave your umbrella behind again.”
 It does this by sending the “Loss Alerts” to your phone every time you lose contact with your umbrella.

-This system isn’t smart, it sends these alerts even if you leave your house on a sunny day, or if your internet is interrupted for a moment.
-It creates more problems than it solves and most people will see the inherent ridiculousness of an app for your umbrella.
-This approach of tacking a chip onto a product and half-heartedly solving a low-level user problem is not sustainable for a company.
+This system isn’t smart.
+It sends these alerts even if you leave your house on a sunny day, or if your internet is interrupted for a moment.
+It creates digital clutter, the opposite of white space.
+Most people will see the inherent ridiculousness of an app for your umbrella and not buy into this product.
+This approach of tacking a chip onto a product and half-heartedly solving a low-level user problem is not sustainable in the long term for a company.
+These projects only survive, for now, in start-up land.

 Check out this twitter account to get an idea of how just how bad this approach can get: https://twitter.com/internetofshit

-Another approach is to gather data which informs device behavior.
+Another approach is to gather data that informs device behavior.
 This approach nudges the user out of the equation a little.
-An excellent example is the Nest thermostat.
-Users interact with Nest only for the first week, and Nest takes this data and uses it to program itself.
+An excellent example is the Nest Learning Thermostat.
+Users interact with Nest for the first week and then Nest takes this data and programs itself.
 The only further interaction is when the user corrects Nest and they do this by manually setting the thermostat, same as they would have done 20 years ago.
+This approach removes interactions from the overall experience and it takes a more technologically sophisticated device to accomplish that.
+The goal is to add white space to the user experience.

-The first approach maximizes user interaction with the connected device (via and app and added features).
+The first approach maximizes user interaction with the connected device (via an app and added features).
 The second approach reduces user interaction and gives the majority of the control over to automation based on data.
-Both allow the user to correct it when it gets something wrong, but only with the second approach does the device learn.
+Both allow the user to correct it when it gets something wrong, but only with the second approach does the device do the work for you.

 Designing for white space doesn’t mean we reduce technical capabilities, it just means that we consider how much of that complexity is exposed to the user.